Vietnam.vn - Nền tảng quảng bá Việt Nam

 Travel by cable car to Namsan Tower.
 Photo: Phuong Anh

-For couples, Namsan Tower is also known as "a witness of love".
-Near the tower is a long row of iron fences, where thousands of love locks of couples are kept.
+For couples, Namsan Tower is also known as "witness of love".
+Near the tower is a long iron fence, where thousands of love locks of couples are kept.
 Locals and tourists like to come here with their lovers to hang a love lock on the iron fence.
-Many people believe that this action will help couples stay together forever, their love will be strong.
+Many people believe that this action will help couples stay together forever, love will be strong.

 There are two ways to get to the tower: take the bus and then walk up the mountain or take the cable car.
 The round-trip cable car ticket is 15,000 won (nearly 300,000 VND), travel time: 10-15 minutes.
 The ticket to go to the top of the tower and visit the observatory is 21,000 won (nearly 400,000 VND).